evdcush/AI-Sandbox/README.rst

     Available optimizers: ``sgd, adam``

+****

 Known issues
 ------------
-None...yet
+None...yet.
+Please let me know if you have issues running the code!

 The model performs as expected on the Iris dataset, but there are some intra-module inconsistencies, missing features, and cleanup required.

 The most notable lacking feature currently is the inability to serialize or save the model parameters.
 A lot of that plumbing is in place, such as how parameters are stored and accessed in layers, and the model pathing and constants in utils, but it has not been implemented yet.

-Please let me know if you have any issues with the code!

 License